analogdevicesinc/msdk/Examples/MAX78000/CNN/aisegment_unet-demo/README.md

-# AI-segmentation Demo
+# AI-Segmentation Demo

 Description
 -----------

-This demo shows a UNet network with 352x352 input, trained to segment image into two categories:
+This demo shows a UNet network with 352x352 resolution input, trained to segment image into two categories:

 - Portrait
 - Background